On the interplay between multiscaling and stocks dependence: Multiscaling and average correlation

 \subsection{Robustness of empirical results}

-Ref. \cite{buonocore} found that the scaling of the moments at a low aggregation horizon is strongly affected by bias with respect to the expected asymptotic behaviour.
-The bias comes either from the presence of the power law tails of log-return probability density function and from the presence of the memory of the log-return time series.
-Hereafter, we want to understand whether the behaviour displayed in Fig. \ref{B_VS_corr_plain_market_cap} is mainly due to the power law tails or to the time memory of log-return.
-In order to uncover the origin of the multiscaling property reported in Fig.\ref{B_VS_corr_plain_market_cap}, we shuffle the time-series in every market in a synchronous way, so that the autocorrelation structure of each time series is destroyed whereas the cross-correlation structure is preserved.
-In Fig. \ref{fig_B_VS_corr_plain_market_cap_shuffled} we show the relationship between $\hat B$ and $\hat \rho$, computed on shuffled time series, while in Tab. \ref{tab_B_VS_rho_shuffled} we report the Kendall $\tau$ correlation up to two significant figures between the two quantities along with the corresponding $p$-values.
-It appears evident that the relationship still holds almost unchanged after shuffling.
+\cite{buonocore} found that the scaling of the moments at a low aggregation horizon is strongly affected by bias with respect to the expected asymptotic behaviour.
+The bias comes either from the presence of the power law tails of log-returns probability density function or from the presence of the memory of the log-return time series.
+Hereafter, we want to understand whether the behaviour displayed in Fig.\ref{B_VS_corr_plain_market_cap} is primarily due to the power law tails or to the time memory of log-returns.
+In order to uncover the origin of the multiscaling property reported in Fig.\ref{B_VS_corr_plain_market_cap}, we employ two different procedures to generate surrogate data, namely: